 • Two letters of recommendation

 • Copy of transcript from current college/university (finalists will be required to submit an official transcript)

 • Copy of LSAT score

 • Copy of Student Aid Report [FAFSA].
-Line 85 must be completed or applicants must include a tax return.
+The adjusted gross family income line of your FAFSA form must be completed with a dollar amount or applicants must include a tax return.
 (Your parents’ income tax return or your own if you filed as an independent student.)

 • Finalists will be required to submit a recent